mu-dawood/fcm_config/README.md

 ```

-### To listen notification tap there is `FCMNotificationClickLisner` and `FCMNotificationClickMixin` but be aware that its recommended to use it in main screen
+### To listen notification tap there is `FCMNotificationClickListener` and `FCMNotificationClickMixin` but be aware that its recommended to use it in main screen

 ### additional property `translateMessage` that can be passed in intialize to translate `body_loc_key,title_loc_key` it currently support only forground notification